 Located at the majestic Jumeirah Zabeel Saray hotel on the Palm Dubai, Talise Ottoman Spa is an iconic destination in itself.
-Home to a plethora of facilities and signature treatments, an entire day must be dedicated for relaxing at this peaceful haven.
+Home to a plethora of facilities and signature treatments.
+To fully appreciate it, you must dedicate all day for relaxation at this peaceful haven.

 Arrive early at the spa and relax at one of the facilities like the Thalassotherapy (salt water) indoor pool, Jacuzzi, sauna rooms (two different temperatures), steam bath, adventure shower, heated marble beds, outdoor or indoor private cabanas and snow room.